Inline Functions

 SIMILARITY

-• Computes the Jaro-Winkler similarity between two strings
+• Computes the Jaro-Winkler Similary or Levenshtein Distance between two strings

 • Note: ignores case